LOOK BACK IN ANGER

 The church bells is a reminder of the power of the established church and how it doesn’t care and how it doesn’t care about their domest ic peace as it invades their small living space.
 With the jazz trumpet represents Jimmy’s presence dominating the stage even when he’s not there.

-• Language: The use of language by the writer is in the realistic tradition.
+(b) Language: The use of language by the writer is in the realistic tradition.

 Through the characters speech and rhythm, their social class can be identified.

 For example, Jimmy shouts and swears most of thetime he opens his mouth to talk.
 His language is not polite.
-He is extremely articulate {able to speak clearly and effectively}.
+He is extremely articulate (able to speak clearly and effectively).

 Alison is proper in her speech, nonjudgmental and non-commi ttal.
 Helena is very proper and conventional and so is her speech.
 Colonel Redfern is calm and reflect ive.
 Cliff is humble and his Welsh accent is clearly understood from his speech.

-The use of kitchen-sink drama as seen in the play is about the raw emot ions and living condit ions of ordinary people; their domestic social relations.“Look back in anger” was able to comment on a range of domest ic social problems of it’s period of creation.
+(c) Kitchen-Sink drama: The use of kitchen-sink drama as seen in the play is about the raw emot ions and living condit ions of ordinary people; their domestic social relations.

->> Newspapers: The presence of newspapers litt ered in the apartment is a symbol of Jimmy’s educat ion.
+Use of symbols: which includes(a) Newspapers: The presence of newspapers litt ered in the apartment is a symbol of Jimmy’s educat ion.
 It is his own way of him mimicking the habits of the upper-class, university-educated elite.
 He also uses it as a way to beli tt le the intelligence of Alison and Cliff in order for him to feel smarter and more worthwhile.

->> Ironing: The unending ironing from Alison shows the kind of routine with which Jimmy is fed up with.
+(b) Ironing: The unending ironing from Alison shows the kind of routine with which Jimmy is fed up with.
 It is also a symbol of Jimmy’s boredom.
 Ironically also, even af ter Helena replaced Alison for a short while in the play, she st ill carries out the act of ironing clothes like Alison which can be interpreted to mean that there is no change in Jimmy’s life.
 Thus, we hear Jimmy complain in the play “always the same ritual; drinking, reading the papers, ironing.

-He is a rude, loud, annoying and verbally abusive young man that is twenty-five years of age.
+The following are the fictional characters and their roles in the play.(i) Jimmy Porter: He is a rude, loud, annoying and verbally abusive young man that is twenty-five years of age.

 His Roles: